 There was no expiration date of coverture laws per se.
 Instead, the laws just sort of fell out of favor and faded away.
-No doubt, the suffrage movement of the 19th century helped contribute to its demise.
+No doubt, the suffrage movement of the late 19th and early 20th century helped contribute to its demise.
 Feminists (both then and now) were quick to point out that a woman’s name change was an irrefutable act of submission.
 Many argued that when women take their husband’s last name, it simply laid bare their perceived inferiority to men.

 While the practice of women taking their husband’s last name is not on any lawbook, common practices still forced their hands.
 Prior to the 1970s, women could not get passports, driver’s licenses, or register to vote unless they adopted their husband’s last name.
 While women earned the right to vote in 1920, the fine print read that they can only do so using their husband’s last name.
-It wasn’t until over a half-century later that a Tennesse court upheld women’s right to vote using their maiden name, courtesy of Dunn V. Palermo.
+It wasn’t until over a half-century later that a Tennessee court upheld women’s right to vote using their maiden name, courtesy of Dunn v.
+Palermo.

-Frequently Asked Questions About Taking Your Husband's Last Name
+Taking Your Husband's Last Name FAQs

 Why do most women still take their husband's last name?